Bill Oddie: Natural history

 Oddie's first published work was an article about the birdlife of Birmingham's Bartley Reservoir in the West Midland Bird Club's 1962 Annual Report.
 (He is first credited in the 1956 report, in which reports of his bird observations are tagged with his initials "WEO".)
-He has since written a number of books about birds and birdwatching as well as articles for many specialist publications including British Birds, Birdwatching Magazine and Birdwatch.
+He wrote a number of books about birds and birdwatching as well as articles for many specialist publications including British Birds, Birdwatching Magazine and Birdwatch.

-He discussed bird-song recordings with Derek Jones in an August 1973 BBC Radio 4 programme called Sounds Natural.

-In the autumn of 1976, Oddie was involved in the successful identification of Britain's first-ever recorded Pallas's reed bunting on Fair Isle, Shetland.
+He discussed bird-song recordings with Derek Jones in a 1973 BBC Radio 4 programme called Sounds Natural.
+Oddie was involved in the successful identification of Britain's first-ever recorded Pallas's reed bunting on Fair Isle in 1976.

 One of Oddie's first forays into the world of television natural history was as a guest on Animal Magic in December 1977.
 Another early natural history radio appearance was in October 1978, as the guest on Radio 4's Through My Window, discussing the birds of Hampstead Heath.

 On 30 July 1985, he was the subject of a 50-minute Nature Watch Special: Bill Oddie – Bird Watcher, in which he was interviewed by Julian Pettifer at places where he had spent time birding, including Bartley Reservoir, the Christopher Cadbury Wetland Reserve at Upton Warren, RSPB Titchwell Marsh and Blakeney Point.

-Oddie has since that time hosted a number of successful nature programmes for the BBC, many produced by Stephen Moss, including:
+Oddie then hosted a number of successful nature programmes for the BBC, many produced by Stephen Moss, including: